quelea-projection/quelea-projection.github.io/docs/Android_Applications_Privacy_Policy.md

 We take user privacy seriously and do not collect any personal or non-personal information about the user.
 Hence, data, personal or non-personal, about or from the user is neither collected nor transferred without user approval.
-Crash logs and other possible interaction with the developer(s) are always optional in form of an email, using the device's default email client, where the user can decide for him-/herself how much information he/she wants to disclose.
+All possible interaction with the developer(s) are always optional in form of an email where the user can decide for him-/herself how much information he/she wants to disclose.
-The only data transferred online is through the translation feature (only applicable for Quelea Mobile Lyrics) and nothing else but the current lyrics is sent.
-The lyrics is translated through Bing Translate and we therefore ask you to review their privacy policy in terms of how that data is used.
 The only time the camera is used (only applicable for Quelea Mobile Lyrics and Quelea Stage Mode) is when the user chooses to scan a QR code and it is used only for that purpose.
 No pictures or videos are either taken, stored or shared in any way.

-Since no data is recollected about the user, no data will be shared with or sold to any third party.
+Since no data is collected about the user, no data will or can be shared with or sold to any third party.

-## Changes to the Privacy Policy
+## Changes of the Privacy Policy

 We reserve the right to change our Privacy Policy at any time without notifying the users, though any changes are most likely to regard grammatical mistakes, additional information about new permissions or further clarification of what have been stated above.
-Feel free to take a look at the revision history of this page to view any changes that have been made since this page was created.
+Feel free to take a look at the [revision history of this page](https://github.com/quelea-projection/quelea-projection.github.io/commits/master/docs/Android_Applications_Privacy_Policy.md) to view any changes that have been made since this page was created.

 ## Contact